mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 Reinforcement learning is deeply connected with **neuroscience**, and often the research in this area pushed the implementation of new algorithms in the computational field.
 Following this observation I will introduce AC methods with a brief excursion in the neuroscience field.
 If you have a pure computational background you will learn something new.
 My objective is to give you a deeper insight into the reinforcement learning (extended) world.
 To understand this introduction you should be familiar with the basic structure of the nervous system.
 What is a [neuron](https://en.wikipedia.org/wiki/Neuron)?
 How do neurons communicate using [synapses](https://en.wikipedia.org/wiki/Synapse) and [neurotransmitters](https://en.wikipedia.org/wiki/Neurotransmitter)?
 What is the [cerebral cortex](https://en.wikipedia.org/wiki/Cerebral_cortex)?
 You do not need to know the details, here I want you to get the general scheme.
 Let's start from Dopamine. **Dopamine** is a [neuromodulator](https://en.wikipedia.org/wiki/Neuromodulation) which is implied in some of the most important process in human and animal brains.
 You can see the dopamine as a messenger which allows neurons to comunicate.
 Dopamine has an important role in different processes in the mammalian brain (e.g. learning, motivation, addiction), and it is produced in two specific areas: **substantia nigra pars compacta** and **ventral tegmental area**.
-These two areas have direct projection to another area of the brain, the **striatum**.
+These two areas have direct projections to another area of the brain, the **striatum**.
 The striatum is divided in two parts: **ventral striatum** and **dorsal striatum**.
 The output of the striatum is directed to **motor areas** and **prefrontal cortex**, and it is involved in motor control and planning.

 ![Reinforcement Learning Actor-Critic Neural Implementation]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_neural_implementation_no_group.png){:class="img-responsive"}

 Most of the areas cited before are part of the **basal ganglia**.
 There are different models that found a connection between basal ganglia and learning.
 In particular it seems that the phasic activity of the dopaminergic neurons can deliver an error between an old and a new estimate of expected future rewards.
 This error is very similar to the error in TD learning which I introduced in the [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html).
-Before going into details I would like to simplify the basal ganglia mechanism distinguish between two groups:
+Before going into details I would like to simplify the basal ganglia mechanism distinguishing between two groups:

 1. Ventral striatum, substantia nigra, ventral tegmental area
 2. Dorsal striatum and motor areas

 There are no specific biological names for these groups but I will create two labels for the occasion.
-Since the first group can evaluate the saliency of a stimulus and the reward associated to it, I will call it the **critic**.
-The second group has direct access to actions, because of this I will call it the **actor**.
+The first group can evaluate the saliency of a stimulus based on the associated reward.
+At the same time it can estimate an error measure comparing the result of the action and the direct consequences, and use this value to calibrate an executor.
+For these reasons I will call it the **critic**.
+The second group has direct access to actions but no way to estimate the utility of a stimulus, because of that I will call it the **actor**.

 ![Reinforcement Learning Actor-Critic Neural Implementation]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_neural_implementation.png){:class="img-responsive"}

-The interaction between actor and critic has an important role in learning.
-In particular a consistent research showed that it is involved in Pavlovian learning (see [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html)) and in [procedural (explicit) memory](https://en.wikipedia.org/wiki/Procedural_memory), meaning unconscious memories such as skills and habits.
+The **interaction between actor and critic** has an important role in learning.
+In particular a consistent research showed that basal ganglia are involved in Pavlovian learning (see [third post](https://mpatacchiola.github.io/blog/2017/01/29/dissecting-reinforcement-learning-3.html)) and in [procedural (explicit) memory](https://en.wikipedia.org/wiki/Procedural_memory), meaning unconscious memories such as skills and habits.
 On the other hand the acquisition of [declarative (implicit) memory](https://en.wikipedia.org/wiki/Explicit_memory), which is implied in the recollection of factual information, seems to be connected with another area called hippocampus.
 The only way actor and critic can communicate is through the dopamine released from the substantia nigra after the stimulation of the ventral striatum. **Drug abuse** can have an effect on the **dopaminergic system**, altering the communication between actor and critic.
 Experiments of [Takahashi et al. (2007)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2480493/) showed that cocaine sensitisation in rats can have as effect maladaptive decision-making.
 In particular rather than being influenced by long-term goal the rats are driven by immediate rewards.
 This issue is present in any standard computational frameworks and is know as the **credit assignment problem**.
 For example, when playing chess it is not easy to isolate the critical actions that lead to the final victory.